Quick Summary

 Impressing recruiters without speaking a single word may seem challenging, but there are several effective strategies you can employ to make a strong impression through non-verbal communication, presentation, and preparation.
 Here are some key ways to achieve this:

 Whether you’re writing a cover letter for a job application, an internship, or even a freelance gig, tailoring it to match the role and company is essential.
-With the right research, a clear format, and impactful storytelling using methods like STAR, your cover letter can stand out in a sea of applications.
+With the proper research, a clear format, and impactful storytelling using methods like STAR, your cover letter can stand out in a sea of applications.
 So, next time you apply for a position, remember — how to write a cover letter isn’t just a formality, it’s your first real chance to make a great impression.

 A resume outlines your professional history and skills, formatted into quick, digestible bullet points.
 It’s essentially a detailed list of your work experiences and qualifications.
 Knowing how to write a cover letter allows you to elaborate on those experiences, explain your interest in the specific role, and convey your personality more dynamically.